superbenefit/WREEP-docs/README.md

 * [Privacy Policy](privacy\_policy.md)
 * [Technical Support](support.md)

-The WREEP community is hosted by the WREEP cell at SuperBenefit DAO.
+The Windfall Protocol community is hosted by the WP cell at SuperBenefit DAO.
 Check out the [Support](support.md) page for more information.